pyranges/pyranges_1.x/docs/how_to_overlap.rst

   PyRanges with 5 rows, 6 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-In contrast to :func:`overlap <pyranges.PyRanges.overlap>`, a row is returned per overlap, so if an interval in self overlaps with more than one interval in other, it will be reported multiple times, resulting in index duplicates (see below); you may call .reset_index() to correct this.
+In contrast to :func:`overlap <pyranges1.PyRanges.overlap>`, a row is returned per overlap, so if an interval in self overlaps with more than one interval in other, it will be reported multiple times, resulting in index duplicates (see below); you may call .reset_index() to correct this.